kangalah/Instagram-clone/README.md

 This a web appication that allows users to upload and display their images and other users can view all their photos and also view an extended version of an image.

 # Getting Started.
-Clonethis repository to your local machine and install all the extensions listed in the requirements.txt file.
+* Clone this repository to your local machine and install all the extensions listed in the requirements.txt file.

 # Prerequisites.
 * Python3